 cannot participate in the program, and they must withdraw from the class and

-the program.
 Please be advised that some affiliates may require a student to

 submit to a drug test.
 Failure to submit

 to the affiliate’s required drug test will not result in program dismissal

 unless refusal results in the student's inability to complete the Program's

 terminal competencies for practicum performance.

 Educational purpose of supervised practice to prevent the use of students to